 "We talked about the situation taking shape due to Turkey's provocative and illegal actions in the region.
 From Libya and Cyprus to Iraq and Syria, Turkey is the only country that is opening military fronts everywhere.
-It is the only country threatening its neighbours with war if they should choose to exercise their legal rights" (Hellenic Republic Ministry of Foreign Affairs 2020b).
+It is the only country threatening its neighbours with war if they should choose to exercise their legal rights."